-As you would expect with a compact piece of precision electronic equipment, the KILO2400ABS is expensive.
+As you would expect with a compact piece of precision electronic equipment, the KILO2400ABS is pricy.
 This could make it a NO-Go for shooters on a tight budget.

 Other than those issues, the Sig Sauer KILO2400ABS is an amazing piece of equipment that fits in the palm of your hand.
-It is without a doubt the best Ballistics Rangefinder on the market for long range shooting.
+It is without a doubt the best Rangefinder with a ballistics calculator on the market for long range shooting.

 Leica – the Company

 Leica Camera, Inc. is a German manufacture of premium camera and sports optical equipment with worldwide distribution.
 Their USA headquarters is located at 1 Pearl Ct A. Allendale, NJ 07401 USA.

 The CRF Rangemaster 2800.COM is Leica’s latest model with high-tech features that will tantalize the most serious long range shooter.

 Not only does the 2800.COM read Temperature, Air Pressure, and Angle, it is the first Compact rangefinder with Bluetooth connectivity.

 Whether you are shooting in long-range competitions or hunting, speed is always a critical factor.

 That capability is where the Rangemaster 2800.COM really shines!